Free Canada-wide shipping on orders $69+.

 When to Replace Silvervine

-Silvervine does not expire, but it does lose potency over time.
-Depending on storage and use, effectiveness may decline over weeks to months.
+Silvervine doesn't expire in the traditional sense, but it does lose potency over time.
+Depending on storage and use frequency, effectiveness may start to decline over weeks to months.

-Chewing, heat, and frequent air contact accelerate this process.
-A practical indicator is your cat’s behavior.
-If a cat that once responded no longer does, the silvervine has likely aged.
+Chewing, heat, and frequent air contact accelerate this.
+The most reliable indicator isn't a date on the package — it's your cat's behavior.
+If a cat that previously responded enthusiastically has started ignoring the toy or powder, the silvervine has likely aged past its useful window.

-• Sustainable sourcing.
-While fruit contains the highest concentration of compounds, it is seasonal.
-We focus on the most effective plant parts—leaves and fruit galls—to provide a consistent, high-quality experience year-round.
+Sustainable sourcing.
+Silvervine fruit contains the highest compound concentration but is seasonal.
+MoriCat focuses on the most consistently effective plant parts — leaves and fruit galls — to provide a reliable, high-quality experience year-round rather than chasing the strongest possible single harvest.

 A Balanced Approach to Enrichment